guowei42/calculator/README.md

 - Box shadow for the dial buttons and math functions needs polishing
 - More testing with logic
 - Work with keyboard inputs
+- Divide by 0 error
+- Edge cases
+  - Pressing "=" before a valid expression